FAITH AND WORKS

 How has this destructive states of affairs come about in America and England?
 It has resulted from our misunderstanding of Paul’s explanation of the transition from the Law of Moses to the new covenant.
 The primary source of the confusion is Romans 3:19-5:21.
 Right here is the reason why America now is vulnerable to the efforts of her enemies to bring her down.

 What is the problem?
-The problem is that the Christians have been taught that once we make a profession of faith in Christ the next step is to die and go to Heaven.
-However, the bulk of the writings of the New Testament have to do with being changed into a new creation which brings forth righteous works.
+The problem is that Christians have been taught that once we make a profession of faith in Christ, the next step is to die and go to Heaven.
+However, the bulk of the writings of the New Testament are about being changed into a new creation which brings forth righteous works.
 This emphasis is being ignored in favor of going out and getting people “saved.”

 It all is as simple as this.

-The only obstacle is the ignorance of the Christian leaders concerning the writing of Paul in the Book of Romans.
+The only obstacle is the ignorance of the Christian leaders concerning the writings of Paul in the book of Romans.

 Instead we should write to them, telling them to abstain from food polluted by idols, from sexual immorality, from the meat of strangled animals and from blood.
 (Acts 15:20)

 Paul was a Jew writing to believers who were both Jewish and Gentile, all of whom were heavily influenced by the Law of Moses.
 What Paul has to say in Romans and Galatians must be understood in these terms.
-Otherwise one places a Gentile understanding on several verses and comes up with incorrect conclusions.
+Otherwise you will place a Gentile understanding on several verses and comes up with incorrect conclusions.

 Let me sum up what Paul was not saying, and was saying, and then elaborate later.

-Paul was not saying that by making a profession of faith in Jesus Christ we will go to Heaven when we die regardless of whether we keep the commandments issued by Christ and His Apostles.
-I know it appears this way, but other writings of Paul show conclusively that such is not the case.
+Paul was not saying that by making a profession of faith in Jesus Christ, we will go to Heaven when we die regardless of whether we keep the commandments issued by Christ and His apostles.
+I know it appears this way, but other writings of Paul show conclusively that this is not the case.

 Incidentally, righteous behavior is not defined by a specific set of rules written down somewhere.
 Righteous behavior is whatever God accepts.
 This is important to keep in mind.

-The seeming contradiction is: on the one hand Paul insisted that if we obey the compulsions of our sinful nature we will not inherit the Kingdom of God; we will die spiritually; on the other hand Paul insisted that we can come to Christ and have our sins forgiven apart from the observance of any moral code, the Law of Moses in particular.
+The seeming contradiction is: on the one hand Paul insisted that if we obey the compulsions of our sinful nature, we will not inherit the Kingdom of God, and we will die spiritually.
+On the other hand, Paul insisted that we can come to Christ and have our sins forgiven apart from the observance of any moral code, including the Law of Moses.

 But now a righteousness from God, apart from law, has been made known, to which the Law and the Prophets testify.
 This righteousness from God comes through faith in Jesus Christ to all who believe.
 There is no difference, (Romans 3:21,22)